Jenny210409/House-prices/README.md

 ## Introduction
 Last time I used RandomForest to predict house prices.
-I will use XGBOOST for this time and check whether there is an improvement.
+I will use XGBOOST this time and check whether there is an improvement.

 ## Preparation
 #### Initial works